Is Crypto Lending Safe? An Honest Assessment for 2026

 What Happened in 2022 — A Quick Recap

-To understand today's risk landscape, you need to understand what happened during the 2022 crypto lending crisis.
+To understand today's risk landscape, I had to understand what actually went wrong during the 2022 collapse.

-The root causes included rehypothecation (re-lending customer deposits without adequate reserves), undercollateralized loans to hedge funds like 3AC, a lack of transparency about where yield was actually coming from, and interconnected exposure across platforms.
+When I dug into the root causes, a pattern emerged: rehypothecation (re-lending customer deposits without adequate reserves), undercollateralized loans to hedge funds like Three Arrows Capital, zero transparency about where yield actually came from, and interconnected exposure across platforms.

 CeFi vs. DeFi: Two Very Different Risk Profiles

-One of the most important distinctions in crypto lending is the difference between centralized finance (CeFi) and decentralized finance (DeFi).
-They carry fundamentally different risk profiles.
+One thing that became clear in my research is that centralized finance (CeFi) and decentralized finance (DeFi) carry fundamentally different risk profiles.
+Understanding this distinction is critical.

-Centralized platforms like the ones that failed in 2022 operate more like traditional financial companies.
-You deposit crypto with the platform, and they manage it.
-This introduces several risks:
+Centralized platforms operate like traditional financial companies.
+You deposit crypto, they manage it, and you trust them.
+This creates several risk vectors:

-• Counterparty risk: You are trusting the company to manage your funds responsibly.
+Counterparty risk is the big one.
+You're trusting the company to manage your funds responsibly.
 If they make bad loans, get hacked, or commit fraud, your deposits are at risk.
 This was the primary failure mode in 2022.

-• Lack of transparency: CeFi platforms are not required to show you where your yield comes from or how they're investing your deposits.
-Some platforms have improved disclosure since 2022, but opacity remains a systemic concern.
+Lack of transparency remains a systemic concern.
+CeFi platforms aren't required to show you where your yield comes from or how they're investing your deposits.
+Some have improved disclosure since 2022, but you're still taking their word for it.

-• Custody risk: When you deposit with a CeFi platform, you typically no longer control your private keys.
-If the platform goes bankrupt, you become an unsecured creditor in bankruptcy proceedings — historically recovering only a fraction of your deposits, sometimes after years of legal proceedings.
+Custody risk means when you deposit with a CeFi platform, you typically lose control of your private keys.
+If the platform goes bankrupt, you become an unsecured creditor.
+From what I've seen in the 2022 bankruptcies, users typically recover only a fraction of their deposits — sometimes after years of legal proceedings.

 Decentralized Lending (DeFi) Risks

 DeFi protocols like Aave, Compound, and MakerDAO operate through smart contracts on blockchains.
-There is no central company holding your funds.
-This eliminates counterparty risk but introduces different concerns:
+There's no central company holding your funds, which eliminates counterparty risk but creates different concerns.

-• Oracle manipulation: DeFi protocols rely on price feeds (oracles) to determine collateral values and trigger liquidations.
-If these oracles are manipulated or provide incorrect data, the protocol can behave in unintended ways.
+Oracle manipulation is a newer risk I didn't fully appreciate initially.
+DeFi protocols rely on price feeds to determine collateral values and trigger liquidations.
+If these oracles provide incorrect data, the protocol can behave in unintended ways.

-• Governance risk: DeFi protocols are governed by token holders who vote on parameter changes.
-These changes can affect interest rates, collateral requirements, and which assets are supported.
-Governance attacks — where an actor acquires enough tokens to push through a harmful proposal — are a known risk vector.
+Governance risk emerged as protocols matured.
+Token holders vote on parameter changes that can affect interest rates, collateral requirements, and asset support.
+Governance attacks — where someone acquires enough tokens to push through harmful proposals — are a known threat.

-• Liquidation risk: If you're borrowing against crypto collateral in DeFi, a rapid price drop can trigger automatic liquidation of your collateral, often with a penalty.
-During extreme market volatility, network congestion can make it difficult to add collateral in time.
+Liquidation risk applies if you're borrowing against crypto collateral.
+A rapid price drop can trigger automatic liquidation with penalties.
+During extreme volatility, network congestion can prevent you from adding collateral in time.

 Key Risk Factors to Evaluate

-Whether you're considering CeFi or DeFi lending, there are several critical risk factors to assess.
+Whether you're considering CeFi or DeFi, I've identified several critical factors you need to assess.

 1. Where Does the Yield Come From?